SavviX/Zlaude/README.md

 Do: `nano ~/.termux/termux.properties`
 Type the line: `shortcut.create-session=ctrl + t` anywhere in the file, just make sure you're writing on a fresh line and press ctrl+o, enter, ctrl+x.
 Now to run a new session, simply press ctrl+t.

+#FAQ
+### Me not know how do XML.
+What do?
+Stick to bfs15/slaude, sir.
+### What XML prompt structure should I use with this?
+The reason I have made this fork is so you can experiment with tags and make your own structure and prompts.
+You can refer to the official [Anthropic document](https://docs.anthropic.com/claude/docs/getting-started-with-claude) for this.
+The document contains all the information you will need to use Claude for productive tasks.
+In case you wish to be spoonfed, [this](https://rentry.org/qmvwmh) is for use with [SillyTavern](https://github.com/SillyTavern/SillyTavern), if you will be using ST as a front-end.
+### I set up everything correctly, but my front end does not receive a response, even though it seems to have been generated on Slack.
+What am I doing wrong?
+No idea, maybe check your console and try to figure it out yourself.
+Chances are, you have streaming enabled, disable it.
+If nothing works, do a good ol' reinstall.
+### This does not deal with repetition as effectively as I thought it would, you liar!!
+This is for people who are fine with experimentation with XML, which in itself is quite a difficult thing to understand for the majority of the people out there.
+There is no magic prompt, keep experimenting.
+The concept is to make Claude *think* and do background tasks to enhance its performance.

 # Changelog